Base64Pro

 Steam lists multiplayer, co-op, and online co-op, but practical session rules still need testing.

 Steam currently lists Project: Mist with single-player, multiplayer, co-op, and online co-op.
-That is enough to answer the basic question: yes, Project: Mist is presented as a co-op survival game.
-It is not enough to answer deeper launch questions about servers, world ownership, save transfer, player limits in practice, or scaling.
-Those details should be verified after Early Access begins.
+The store copy also says solo or seamless 1-4 player co-op, which is enough to answer the basic question: yes, Project: Mist is presented as a co-op survival game.
+It is not enough to answer deeper questions about servers, world ownership, save transfer, reconnect behavior, loot sharing, or scaling.
+Those details should be verified in the paid Early Access build.

-The safest pre-release wording is that online co-op is Steam-listed and that the guide will verify session behavior at launch.
+The safest post-launch wording is that online co-op and 1-4 player support are Steam-listed, while practical session behavior still needs testing.
 Survival games often live or die by practical co-op details: can friends join an existing world, who keeps the save, how death works, whether resources are shared, and whether enemies scale with player count.

 QuestionCurrent answerVerification status